Skip to main content

 The Body’s Stress Command Center

 When your brain perceives a threat, whether it is a genuine physical danger or the persistent pressure of modern life, it activates a sophisticated command and control system known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.
-This is your body’s primary network.
+This is your body’s primary stress response network.

 The hypothalamus, a small region at the base of your brain, acts as the initiator, sending a signal to the pituitary gland.
 The pituitary, in turn, relays the message to your adrenal glands, which are situated atop your kidneys.
 This final step culminates in the release of cortisol, the body’s principal stress hormone.